-We are happy to announce that we have reopened, on a limited schedule, as of June 22 and have resumed our in-studio classes!
+We are happy to announce that we have reopened, on a limited schedule, and have resumed our in-studio classes!

 After reading through the state's guidelines for Childcare and Summer programs, and for Gyms and Fitness Centers, and discussing what additional measures we are able to take in our space, we have created a safety protocol for our classes and camps.
 We will be doing everything in our power to make sure that you and your children are as safe as can be during this uncertain time, and to provide them with fun, socialization, and new skills.
 We as a family have been following all of the health and safety measures throughout this time to minimize our risk and the risk of exposing others.
 Now that widespread asymptomatic testing is available, we've been getting tested biweekly (did you know they stick a probe up your nose into your brain?
 It's wild!) and are negative!

 ONTA Class Protocol